Campus Improvement Plan or Charter Instructional Plan (CIP)

-Would you travel to a destination without a plan or a road map?
-Probably not.
-And just like a road map, your Campus Improvement Plan or Charter Instructional Plan (CIP) provides your team with a pathway to define your goals, create evidence-based strategies to target the goals, and determine how they will be monitored and evaluated.
-Once you have completed your Comprehensive Needs Assessment (CNA) or “snapshot of what is,” your CIP will be your next step in providing your students with a clear path to academic success.
+It is often said, “If you fail to plan, you plan to fail.”
+Every school needs direction, and this is where leadership takes shape.
+Just like a road map, your Campus Improvement Plan or Charter Instructional Plan (CIP) provides your team with a written document to define your goals, create evidence-based strategies to achieve the goals, and determine how they will be monitored and evaluated.
+Once you have completed your Comprehensive Needs Assessment (CNA), the next step is taking your priority needs and developing a written plan with goals and strategies to put your school on the path to improvement!

-The CSS team works directly with clients to provide the guidance and resources needed to develop an effective CIP.
+The CSS team works directly with our partner schools to provide the guidance and resources needed to develop an effective (and compliant) CIP.
+On-campus support is available at reasonable pricing!

 Remember that under ESSA, every Title I, Part A Schoolwide Program must include the required Schoolwide Elements listed below: